Translating startup-speak for the corporate buyer

 Similarly, a startup piloting an analytics product in a CPG enterprise was immediately pigeonholed into the IT department’s analytics budget.
 Surrounded by a range of solutions from business intelligence dashboards to marketing technology tools, their pilot was getting lost.

 By closely analyzing results, the startup saw promising early findings in the trade promotions area.
-They worked through their contacts to reach the executive in charge of trade promotions who took the pilot under her wing – and into her budget.
+They worked through their contacts to reach the executive in charge of trade promotions, who took the pilot under her wing — and into her budget.
 They avoided being locked into a GAAP-based bucket (analytics), and were connected with an executive to unlock a whole different conversation.

 In addition to finding your internal champion and changing the GAAP conversation, spend time understanding the larger enterprise backdrop: the initiatives and themes that are driving this quarter’s shareholder value.
 Help your client position the solution not only in the context of the specific problem to solve, but the overall enterprise goals.